hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 ### Flow

-status can be used to see how many messages are pending.
-The Recipient sends a StatusRequest message to the Mediator.
+`status` can be used to see how many messages are waiting.
+The Recipient sends a `status-request` message to the Mediator to request that a status is sent.

 Messages are retrieved when the Recipient  sends a `delivery_request` message to the Mediator.